CastosHQ/Seriously-Simple-Podcasting/README.md

 Welcome to the Seriously Simple Podcasting repository on GitHub.
 Here you can browse the source, look at open issues and keep track of development.

 [Seriously Simple Podcasting](http://www.seriouslysimplepodcasting.com/) is a podcasting plugin for WordPress that aims to take the complexity out of running your own podcast without sacrificing any powerful (and necessary) features.
-It is developed and maintained by Hugh Lashbrooke and is neither owned nor run by any team or company.
-If you would like to know more about the plugin you can get in touch with [Hugh on Twitter](https://twitter.com/hlashbrooke) or follow [@SSPodcasting](https://twitter.com/SSPodcasting) directly.
+It is developed and maintained by Craig Hewitt and our great team of developers.
+If you would like to know more about the plugin you can get in touch with [Craig on Twitter](https://twitter.com/thecraighewitt) or follow [@SSPodcasting](https://twitter.com/SSPodcasting) directly.

 If you are not a developer, please visit the [Seriously Simple Podcasting plugin page](https://wordpress.org/plugins/seriously-simple-podcasting/) on WordPress.org where you can download the plugin and find more info.